 Because it's the soil chemistry that determines the bloom color, the variety names given to these types of hydrangeas means very little when it comes to bloom color.
 For instance, Nikko Blue, Pretty in Pink, Forever Pink and Blue Deckle, all have an almost equal chance of blooming pink or blue, depending on the soil they are planted in.

 So remember that even if you purchase a hydrangea in bloom, you cannot be sure the plant will produce the same color flowers once it's growing in your garden.

 To manipulate the color of a hydrangea's blooms, you need to manipulate your soil's pH level and mineral content.
 This is not something you do just once.
-In order to maintain growing conditions that result in a specific bloom color, you may need to apply special soil amendments several times during the growing season (see Adjusting the pH of Your Soil, below, ).
+In order to maintain growing conditions that result in a specific bloom color, you may need to apply special soil amendments several times during the growing season (see How to Adjust the pH of Your Soil, below).